LucasJMO/E6Plus/classes/Jester.md

 **Skill Focus (Sleight of Hand)**: At 1st level, a Jester gains the feat skill focus for the skill Sleigh of Hand.
 If the Jester already has this feat, they can instead select a different feat for which they meet the prerequisites.

-**Evasion**(Ex): A jester can avoid even magical and unusal attacks with great agility.
+**Evasion**(Ex): A Jester can avoid even magical and unusal attacks with great agility.
 If she makes a successful Reflex saving throw against an attack that normally deals half damage on a successful save, she instead takes no damage.
 Evasion can be used only if the rogue is wearing light armor or no armor.
 A helpless rogue does not gain the benefits of evasion.

 **Laugh it Off**(Ex): A Jester may add his Charisma modifier as a morale bonus to his saves.